 Enabling the establishment of reputation for a domain name to facilitate the provision of services and acceptance of communications from the domain name examined.

-<insert more here about potential benefit to entities – registrant, proxy, registrar, user of score – in enabling identification for purposes or reputation analysis>
+A company might make use of a reputation service to determine whether to allow traffic to a site.
+The objective here would be to protect users of the reputation service from Criminal Activity / DNS Abuse.

 What might be expected of that entity with regard to the domain name?

-Nothing?
+No contact would be expected for this use case; however, a domain name owner might be expected to provide accurate and up to date information if he/she is motivated to obtain a higher reputation score.